mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Question:** So, Dogen considered this a forgery?

 **Katagiri Roshi:** Uh, not only Dogen.
-I think the introduction, written by *[unintelligible]*, who was one of Hui Neng’s disciples, [says that] originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples, but he didn’t publish it.
+I think the introduction, written by *[unintelligible]*, who was one of Hui Neng’s disciples, [talks about this.]
+Originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples, but he didn’t publish it.
 And then other monks, other disciples carried it always, and passages which [the] other disciples had [directly heard of] the Sixth Patriarch’s teaching were added to this original version.
 That’s why [it’s] mixed up.

 That is the general understanding, in Japan, in China, about this.
 So it’s not *exactly* the Sixth Patriarch’s teaching.
 We are disappointed if we [hear] that, but still we use this Sixth Patriarch’s *Platform Sutra* as one of the Zen Buddhist textbooks.